Julie McElrath: Research

-McElrath's scientific interests include investigations to understand the human immune responses that regulate and prevent HIV-1 infection.
+McElrath's scientific interests include understanding the human immune system responses that regulate and prevent HIV-1 infection.
 She continues to be involved in a global initiative to develop an HIV-1 vaccine and research aiming to identify innate and mucosal immune defences generated following vaccination.

 McElrath has contributed to numerous integrated programs at the national and international levels to advance a coordinated effort to curb the HIV epidemic through prevention efforts.
-These include the HIV Vaccine Trials Network, the Gates Foundation Innate Immunity Consortium (PI), the Microbicide Trials Network (Director, Immunology Core), and the Seattle Vaccine Trials Unit (PI).
+These include the HIV Vaccine Trials Network, the Gates Foundation Innate Immunity Consortium (PI), the Microbicide Trials Network (director, Immunology Core), and the Seattle Vaccine Trials Unit (PI).

 Research in the McElrath Laboratory at Fred Hutchinson Cancer Center includes studying how T cell memory is induced by natural infection and immunization.
 McElrath and her team are also working to identify the properties of T cells that confer containment or eradication of HIV-1.
-Their studies span a wide array of immunologic investigations in persons who experience unusual control of HIV-1 infection, including individuals with newly diagnosed infection, those with long-term non-progressive disease who control infection for more than a decade without anti-retroviral treatment, and people repeatedly exposed but not infected.
-These clinical cohorts have been assembled for longitudinal studies in both Seattle and in two nations where the HIV epidemic is widespread—South Africa and Uganda.
+Their studies span a wide array of immunologic investigations in persons who experience unusual control of HIV-1 infection, including individuals with newly diagnosed infection, those with long-term non-progressive disease who control infection for more than a decade without antiretroviral treatment, and people repeatedly exposed but not infected.
+These clinical cohorts have been assembled for longitudinal studies in Seattle, as well as South Africa and Uganda, two nations where the HIV epidemic is widespread.

-On 1 December 2015, the work of McElrath and HTVN scientists investigating a vaccine to potentially halt HIV and AIDS was highlighted in an HBO/VICE special report titled "Countdown to Zero."
+On December 1, 2015, the work of McElrath and HTVN scientists investigating a vaccine to potentially halt HIV and AIDS was highlighted in an HBO/VICE special report titled "Countdown to Zero."

 Recognition

-She has received awards such as the Burroughs Welcome Clinical Scientist Award in Translational Research, a National Institutes of Health Merit Award, and the GAIA Vaccine Foundation Award.
+McElrath has received awards such as the Burroughs Welcome Clinical Scientist Award in Translational Research, a National Institutes of Health Merit Award, and the GAIA Vaccine Foundation Award.
 She holds leadership roles at the Fred Hutchinson Cancer Center and serves as principal investigator of the HIV Vaccine Trials Network Laboratory Program at the Ragon Institute.